Your basket is currently empty.Continue Shopping

 Every watch shares the same unique capabilities including shock resistance, total water protection and ruggedised with weapons grade materials wrapped in functional, fit-for-purpose designs.

 There’s no filter, no marketing focus groups and no averages.
-We’re not like other watch brands and in some ways we’re hopelessly uncommercial because we insist on doing the right thing and behaving in the right way first, because it matters.
+We’re not like other watch brands and in some ways we’re hopelessly uncommercial as we insist on doing the right thing and behaving in the right way first, because it matters.
 Everything we make, say and do is steered by our experience and what our hearts say.
 It’s more of an ambition than a plan and if you wear one of our watches, you’ll feel it.

 Walk down any high street and you’ll see windows full of watches proclaiming to be capable of withstanding immense pressure under water, 50m, 100m, 200m.
 Let's take the 50m example for a moment… have you ever been to 50m, that’s really deep and deeper than most will ever venture but on a watch it’s the bare minimum because these values are abused by marketing departments to the extent that a 50m watch might only be capable of withstanding a shower.